asim/aslam/README.md

 All three support GET and HEAD.
 The catalog uses `application/linkset+json` with the RFC 9727 profile and advertises discovery links in its HTTP headers.
 They describe the public knowledge API; account and chat actions are outside this catalog.
 Keep `discovery/openapi.json` and `discovery/llms.txt` in sync when changing the knowledge handlers.
 Run `go test . -run 'TestDiscoveryRoutes|TestKnowledgeDiscoveryContract'` to check the serving and API contracts.

-## Knowledge API
+## Content API

-Public reference retrieval needs no API key or session.
-It never includes chats, notes, saved entries or cached AI answers.

-- `GET /api/search?q=patience&collection=quran&limit=20` returns
-  `results` with `Kind`, `Title`, `Content` (excerpt), `Role`, `Source` and `URL`.
-  `collection` is optional; `limit` defaults to 20 and is bounded to 1–50.
-- `GET /api/resource?path=/quran/2/153` returns `kind`, `source`,
-  an absolute citation `url`, and the full `resource` record.
-Pass the path from a search result.
-Arabic, translation, commentary and source metadata remain separate fields where present.
-Seerah records include page, author and translator.

-Collections: `quran`, `hadith`, `names`, `seerah`, `ghazali`, `islamqa`, `adhkar`, `salihin`.
-Search uses keywords, not generated answers.
-Read the full passage before quoting an excerpt; distinguish scripture from biography and scholarly interpretation.
-Invalid input returns 400, missing resources 404.
-The app and CLI use `/api/app/search` for account-aware search. `/api/search` always returns public reference content, even when a session or API key is supplied.
-The earlier `/api/knowledge/search` and `/api/knowledge/resource` paths remain compatibility aliases.
+- `GET /api/search?q=patience` uses the site's existing search unchanged.
+No login is required; signed-in requests use the existing account permissions.
+Results can include reference sources, public user content and cached answers, with additional account-visible content when authenticated.
+- Search accepts `q`.
+It does not support collection, limit or pagination parameters.
+The response is `{"results": [...]}`, with case-sensitive fields such as `Kind`, `Title`, `Content`, `Role` and `URL`.
+Results can be null when there are no matches.
+- `GET /api/resource?path=/quran/2/153` retrieves a full reference record with `kind`, `source`, citation `url` and `resource`.
+It requires no login.
+Arabic, translation, commentary and attribution remain separate where available.
+- Full-resource retrieval supports `quran`, `hadith`, `names`, `seerah`, `ghazali`, `islamqa`, `adhkar` and `salihin`.
+Use a supported result's reader path.
+Other search result kinds, user content and cached-answer links are not accepted by this endpoint.

+Read full passages before quoting excerpts and retain their references.
+Discovery and examples are available at `/.well-known/api-catalog`, `/openapi.json` and `/llms.txt`.

 ## Pages